Sleeve gastrectomy for first-degree obesity patients

 Initially, the laparoscopic sleeve gastrectomy was performed for very high weights (BMI over 60 kg/m2) as a first two-stage operation, and the second stage was the gastric bypass operation, which was performed after the patient reached the appropriate weight.
 Laparoscopic sleeve gastrectomy had proven to be very successful and many of these patients reached their ideal weight and do not require gastric bypass surgery.

-Is there a problem to get pregnant later after gastric sleeve surgery?
+Is there a problem getting pregnant later after gastric sleeve surgery?